 western gable.
 The eastern gable is a heather turf wall

-originally been thatched with straw using
+may have originally been thatched with straw using a

-conversation (right) you will hear that straw may have been too
+clay-thatching technique however straw may have been too

 valuable to be used for thatch.